Bobbo117/MQ135-Air-Quality-Sensor/README.md

 # Attributions and References

-For details about the parameters below, see:
+For details about the MQ135.h library parameters see:

 http://davidegironi.blogspot.com/2014/01/cheap-co2-meter-using-mq135-sensor-with.html